suwasghale/drf-api/README.md

 📜 License

-MIT License © 2025 — Developed by Ram Bahadur Ghale
+MIT License © 2025 — Developed by Suwas Ghale
 💬 Contact

 If you’d like to collaborate or suggest improvements:
-📧 ramghale@example.com
+📧 suwasghale2281@gmail.com

-🌐 GitHub Profile

----

-✅ **How to add it properly:**

-1. Copy all the above content.
-2. In your project root, create or edit: